SoftwareShenzheneer/snippets/README.md

 This demo showcases how to use an ESP32 to communicate via Bluetooth with the nRF Connect app.
 The provided code snippet was used as an example during an in-person presentation to illustrate a suggested architecture and workflow.
 12. Time to index map
 I wanted to write a function that gets rid of floating point arithmetic.
 This was done to provide an optimization for certain microcontrollers and because I thought it would be fun.
 It is effective, and it was fun.
+13. Rotate chess board
+I have been thinking about a chess game which can be played on a single phone.
+One of the things that make this more fun is if after every turn the board rotates so you see it from your own perspective.
+This lead to a good excuse to write a quick little algorithm that does exactly this.
+Ofcourse it can be used for anything grid-related such as bitmaps and whatever.

 ## Leetcode
 A collection of leetcode questions solved or worked on.